sanskytech/sansky-private-chat/README.md

 # sansky-private-chat
-This is a project chosen for the Collaborative Work curse at the University IU
+This is a project chosen for the Collaborative Work curse at the University IU International University of Applied Sciences.
+The project is a chat application that allows users to chat with each other in real-time, privately.